DELL 10KM & HALF MARATHON

 ON THE COURSE

 Race Briefing – further details about the course and final reminders will be in the briefing.
-This will be online only and found from June 4th.
+This will be online only and found from April 16th.

 Terrain - The course is mixed terrain and on mainly firm ground, with short sections on potentially muddy trails.
 We take in very brief sections of small local roads, woodlands, farm tracks and footpaths.
 The course is currently dry throughout and we suggest using road shoes, subject to the weather.
 Some sections will be uneven underfoot.

-Signage – the course is well signed with yellow arrows, red & white tape and KM markers.
+Signage – the course is well signed with yellow arrows, red & white tape and KM/Mile markers.
 As a trail race, there will not be a marshal at every turn, look out for the signage and follow the arrows.

 Headphones – we politely request that you do not use in-ear headphones for your own safety.